On the centre of mass of a random walk: Transience and rate of escape

 \section{Transience and rate of escape}

-This section is devoted to the proof of Theorem~\ref{thm:classification2}.
+This section is devoted to the proof of Theorem~\ref{thm:classification2} for $d \geq 2$.
 The idea is to use the local limit theorem to control (via Borel--Cantelli) the visits of $G_n$ to a growing ball, along a subsequence of times suitably chosen so that the slow movement of the centre of mass controls the trajectory between the times of the subsequence as well.
-Here is our estimate on the deviations.
+Here is our estimate on the deviations, which is valid for any $d \in \N$.

 \begin{lemma} Suppose that~\eqref{ass:basicd} holds and that $\bmu = \0$.
 Let $a_n=\lceil n^\beta \rceil$ for some $\beta >1$.
 Then, for any $\varepsilon>0$, a.s. for all but finitely many $n$,